freevariable/Fulgance/README.md

 ## Tutorials
 ### Tutorial 1: run the small schedule of the LondonCentral route for 1 hour
-- mp.py --route=LondonCentral --schedule=small.txt --duration=3600
+- mp.py --route=LondonCentral --schedule=tr.txt --duration=3600

 Since mp.py is a daemon, from that point nothing will seem to happen but the sim will actually have started.
 To know what is going on, you have two options: either run the control room, or use the API.
 This is the purpose of the next tutorial.